downeyli927/RHAL-API-MANAGER/docs/intro.md

 # SDK API Document Intro

+In R+ Android 14, the current total number of RHAL_ APIs is 2,513, covering the three folders under vendor/realtek/common/ATV/frameworks/current/system/rtkhal/: rtktools/, hal_inc/, and rhal_tvfe/,You can click and read **[rhal_api_list](/file/rhal_api_list.txt)** to view the details.

 To improve **software quality**, we have added the RHAL API manager project..

 ## Add an API reference